Mithun691/CIFAR10/README.md

 The .ipynb file contains implementation of ResNet50 inspired architecture

-It achieves 83.2% accuracy on the test set after 20 epochs but is subject a bit of variation each time due to the randomness involved in Stochastic Gradient descent
+It achieves 83.2% accuracy on the test set after 20 epochs but is subject to a bit of variation each time due to the randomness involved in Stochastic Gradient descent